davedean/simracing-numpad/README.md

 - Three Layers
 - On Screen Display for command feedback and help
-- Default key assignments tested
+- Default key assignments tested and working in iRacing
+- Assign functions for chat macros (eg: change tyre compound, replace tyres, add fuel .. )

 ### What is a layer?